bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 ~~~

 Notice how the three models I'm interested in are nested.
 That is, Model 3 contains all of the Model 2 variables which contains all of the Model 1
 variables.
 The P-values are for a test of whether all of the new variables are all zero or not (i.e. whether or not they're necessary).
-So this model would conclude that all of the terms are necessary
+So this model would conclude that all of the added Model 3 terms are necessary over Model 2 and all of the Model 2 terms are necessary over Model 1.
+So, unless there were some other
-(Model 3).
+compelling reasons, we'd pick Model 3.
 Again, you don't want to blindly follow a model selection procedure, but when the models are naturally nested, this is a reasonable approach.